 - Be a national of Venezuela

 - or a person without nationality who lived in Venezuela for a long time before arriving in the USA

-- Have lived only in the USA since March 8, 2021
+- Lived only in the U.S. since March 8, 2021

-- Have not left the USA since March 9, 2021
+- Did not leave the U.S. since March 9, 2021

-You may not be eligible if you have committed certain crimes.
+You may not have been eligible if you have committed certain crimes.

-Work permits are available to people with TPS.
-It is known as an Employment Authorization Document (EAD).
+Work permits are available to people with TPS and are known as an Employment Authorization Document (EAD).
 It shows employers that you are allowed to work in the USA.

 Travel permits are available to people with TPS.
 It is known as advanced parole.
 It shows immigration officials that you are allowed to travel abroad and back to the USA.

-You can apply for a travel permit by filing Form I-131, Application for Travel Document.
-Follow the instructions on the Federal Register notice when applying for a travel permit.
+You can apply for a travel permit by filing Form I-131.
+Follow the Federal Register notice instructions when applying for a travel permit.

-What happens when DED and TPS Venezuela expire?
+What happens when TPS expires?